Bhuragaon: Culture

-Traditional crafts

-Assam has maintained a rich tradition of various traditional crafts for more than two thousand years.
-Presently, Cane and bamboo craft, bell metal and brass craft, silk and cotton weaving, toy and mask making, pottery and terracotta work, wood craft, jewellery making, musical instruments making, etc. are remained as major traditions.
-Historically, Assam also excelled in making boats, traditional guns and gunpowder, colours and paints, articles of lac, traditional building materials, utilities from iron, etc.
+The people of Bhuragaon are predominantly engaged in agriculture.

+Cusine

+Assamese cuisine is known for its simplicity, rich flavors, and use of indigenous ingredients.
+The local cuisine is primarily influenced by the abundance of rice and fish in the region.

+Some of the popular dishes of Bhuragaon include Bilahi Maas, a tangy fish curry cooked with tomatoes, is another favorite.
+Pigeon curry is often prepared during special occasions like Bihu and New year, while Til Gahori, pork cooked with black sesame seeds, is a beloved dish in many Assamese households.
+For a simpler meal, Poita Bhaat, fermented rice soaked overnight, is commonly enjoyed with mustard oil and chilies.

+The local language of Bhuragaon is Assamese, but Bengali and Hindi are also widely spoken.

 Health

 There is one primary healthcare center in Bhuragaon, which is operated by the government and provides basic medical care to the residents of the town.
 The healthcare center has a limited number of doctors, nurses, and other healthcare staff, and lacks adequate resources and equipment.
-As a result, many people in Bhuragaon have to travel to nearby cities like Nagaon or Guwahati to access better healthcare services.
+As a result, many people have to travel to nearby cities like Nagaon or Guwahati to access better healthcare services.

-Overall, while the healthcare infrastructure in Bhuragaon is limited, the government is taking steps to improve healthcare services and control the spread of communicable and non-communicable diseases.
+Overall, while the healthcare infrastructure is limited, the government is taking steps to improve healthcare services and control the spread of communicable and non-communicable diseases.
 The town also has several non-governmental organizations (NGOs) and community-based organizations that work to improve healthcare access and awareness among the residents.

 Transport

 Road

-National Highway 715A, is a spur road of National Highway 15.past.NH-715A traverses Assam.
-This highway links Jagiroad, Marigaon, Kaupati, Rowta, Udalguri, Khoirabari, and the Indo/Bhutan border (Samrang).
+The National Highway 715A will pass through Bhuragaon. it will be a spur road of National Highway 15.
+This highway will link the town with the Jagiroad, where NH37, a part of the East-West Corridor, will pass towards the state capital, Guwahati.
+Additionally, it will lead towards the Indo-Bhutan border (Samrang).

-Proposed Bhuragaon-Kharupetia Bridge will be passing through the Bhuragaon Town.It will connect Kharupetia in Darrang district on the northern bank with Bhuragaon in Morigaon District on the southern bank.
+Proposed Bhuragaon-Kharupetia Bridge will also pass through Bhuragaon.
+It will connect Kharupetia in Darrang district on the northern bank with Bhuragaon in Morigaon District on the southern bank.

-The town is well connected by Bus routes especially with Guwahati, Upper Assam and lower Assam as well, 3-wheeler and 4 wheeler passenger carriers, rickshaws and tuk-tuks are also available.
+The town is well connected by buses, especially to Guwahati, Upper Assam, and Lower Assam.
+Three-wheelers and four-wheelers like buses and vans are used for transport.
+In the town and nearby areas, e-rickshaws (tuk-tuk) and auto rickshaws are the primary means of transportation.

 Rail

-Nearest Railway Station from Bhuragaon-Kharupetia Bridge was Mairabari Railway Station.The distance between Bhuragaon and Mairabari is 22 Km.
-There was an Passanger train, Guwahati - Mairabari Kolongpar Passenger (55603) from Mairabari Railway Station via Haibargaon-Chaparmukh Line.

-Another important railway station from Bhuragaon is Jagiroad.Which was situated Approximately 42Km South-West of Bhuragaon.
+The railway station serving Bhuragaon is Jagiroad.
+Which was situated Approximately 42Km South-West of Bhuragaon.

 The Guwahati-Lumding line of Indian Railway passes through Jagiroad Railway Station.
 Many intercity and passenger trains have stoppage in this station.

+Another Railway Station from Bhuragaon is Mairabari Railway Station.The distance between Bhuragaon and Mairabari is 22 Km.
+There was a passenger train, Guwahati - Mairabari Kolongpar Passenger (55603) from Mairabari Railway Station via Haibargaon-Chaparmukh Line.